With the Texas heat wave increasing energy bills, here's how to save

 Some people may not believe it, but washing machines and dryers are some of the biggest energy wasters in a home.

-Energy expert Cyndi Bray says about 10% of an energy bill goes to doing laundry, which is an astronomical number, and Bray has some tips for people to consider the next time they do their laundry.
+Energy expert Cyndi Bray said about 10% of an energy bill goes to doing laundry, which she said is an astronomical number.
+Bray has some tips for people to consider the next time they do their laundry.

 The first is in the washing machine.
 Most of the energy that goes to using the washing machine goes to heating the water.

 "So I want you to turn the temperature of the water down to cold.
-Don't worry that your clothes don't come out very clean because a lot of the detergent on the market these days is actually formulated to work best in cold water," said Bray.
+Don't worry that your clothes don't come out very clean because a lot of the detergent on the market these days is actually formulated to work best in cold water," Bray said.

 Instead of running the load on the high heat setting, turn it down to low.
 Even if you have to run the dryer for a longer period of time, plenty of energy will be saved if it isn't running on the high setting.
 Fabric also tends to last longer if its dried on a low heat setting.

-"If you can air dry your clothes or even if you have an indoor clothes rack to air, dry your clothes, that will save you a whole lot of energy.
-Plus, you won't be putting the heat out into your house, when you're trying to use your air conditioning," said Bray.
+"If you can air dry your clothes or even if you have an indoor clothes rack to air dry your clothes, that will save you a whole lot of energy.
+Plus, you won't be putting the heat out into your house, when you're trying to use your air conditioning," Bray said.

 The last tip applies to when you're doing your sheets and your bedding.
-Sometimes the bed sheets can twist and tangle and they fall up.
+Sometimes the bed sheets can twist and tangle and they fold up.

 "So when that happens in the washing machine, they don't come out very clean.
 A lot of times people will actually run the whole load again because it doesn't come out clean or it sends it off balance.
-Then in the dryer, they'll often ball up one sheet will wrap around everything else in the load and nothing inside dries," said Bray.
+Then in the dryer, they'll often ball up.
+One sheet will wrap around everything else in the load and nothing inside dries," Bray said.

 Bray is the inventor of the detangling tool Wad-Free, which was featured on the ABC show "Shark Tank" in 2021.